ferranllor/NBSim/README.md

     - [ ] OpenACC
     - [ ] CUDA

-If for some reason you stubled onto this repo and want to learn how it works there is a presentation (in spanish).
-Though is consists basically of images and colors, so it should be easy enough to understand
+If for some reason you stumbled onto this repo and want to learn how it works there is a presentation (though in spanish) which is consists basically of images and colors, so it should be easy enough to understand